Freika/dawarich/README.md

 To import your Google Maps Timeline data, download your location history from [Google Takeout](https://takeout.google.com/) and upload it to Dawarich.

 ## Features

+### Location Tracking

+You can track your location using the Owntracks app.

 ### Location history